rukayaj/georef/README.md

 ----
 Install other requirementss
 ----
 GDAL and psycopg2 do not install well on windows so have to do the above step.
-But now you can just do "pip install requirements.txt"
+But now you can just do "pip install -r requirements.txt"
 Install front end requirements with npm install (in same directory as package.json)

 ----